crate/cloud-howtos/docs/delete-cluster.rst

 The easiest and preferred way to delete a cluster is via the CrateDB Cloud Console.
 Make sure you are logged in to the Console with a user that has org admin access.
-(For more on what that means, please see our documentation on `user roles`_.)
+For more on what that means, please see our documentation on :ref:`user roles <cloud-reference:user-roles>`.

 In the Console, first we have to select the correct project within which the cluster was deployed.
 To do this, go to the Projects page.
 Here you will see an overview of all projects.
-(If you followed the previous tutorial, there should be just one.)
+If you followed the previous tutorial, there should be just one.

 .. image:: _assets/img/projects.png
    :alt: Cloud Console projects overview